sekika/swrcfit/doc/en/setting.md

 ```
 # Setting of swrcfit
 ```
-This line, "# Setting",  is a comment.
+This line is a comment.
 It indicates that this is a setting file.
 GNU Octave language ignores the rest of a line following a sharp sign ("#").

 ```
 mode = 1; # Unimodal model